Microstigmus: Eusociality

-In a social context, in colonies of wasps with more than one adult, one adult would almost always remain at the nest site while the others would go out and forage for food or construction materials.
+In some species, social altruism is visible; however, studies on these topics have been limited.
+The small size and enclosed nest structure makes it difficult to obtain significant data.
+In colonies of wasps with more than one adult, one adult would almost always remain at the nest site while the others would go out and forage for food or construction materials.
 Nest defense are also done together with most of the females congregating around the nest during an attack.

-Continuing the idea of eusociality, it is important for social insects to be able to discriminate against non-nest members.
-However, in the Thripoctenus species, tolerance of non-related individuals was observed, and may have some social benefit.
+Eusocial insects typically discriminate against non-nest members.
+However, in M. thripoctenus, tolerance of non-related individuals was observed, and may have some social benefit.
 One hypothesis and is that in a solitary nest where more members can provide more work, the additional help is kept around in order to benefit the overall fitness of the colony.
 A second hypothesis is that additional members would increase the longevity of the nest as it is theorized that each wasp is only capable of so much silk production which is the key building block in nest construction.

 Kin selection based on Hamiliton’s Rule provides an explanation to the population genetics framework and specifies the patterns of local and family genetic makeup that results in the most favorable outcome.
 The key to this is that the genetic structure spawns nonrandom genotypes which coupled with differential reproduction makes kin selection possible.
 Inter-nest relatedness was high resulting in few independent haploid genomes which makes possible the development of a social hierarchy.

 Relatedness

-Between the females within a nest, relatedness was very high and contributes to altruistic behavior in an effort to support the survivability of the brood regardless whether the brood is one’s own offspring or not.
+Between the females within a nest, relatedness was very high and contributes to altruistic behavior in an effort to support the survivability of the brood regardless of whether the brood is one’s own offspring or not.
 Additionally, the nest has a group effort toward raising brood members due to the high cost of constructing where females have to invest, time, effort, and energy in order to produce and maintain a nest.
 Relatedness between individuals drastically decreases over a few generations and as such, mating in Microstigmus colonies tend to be low to the point where it is not uncommon to see a nest with only one female with fully functioning ovaries.
-Reproduction within Microstigmus nests from various subspecies where some has a queen-worker divide and the queen's sole purpose is to reproduce, while others have select females rear offspring.
+Reproduction within Microstigmus nests from various subspecies where some has a queen-worker divide and the queen's sole purpose is to reproduce, while others have specific females rear the offspring.